-SAP vs. JD Edwards: ERP Software Comparison
+SAP vs. JD Edwards ERP

 Researched and Written by: Lexi Wood

-SAP and JD Edwards both offer incredibly popular, Tier I enterprise resource planning (ERP) software, designed to help businesses with balancing financials, sales, supply chain management, human resources (HR), and more.
+SAP and JD Edwards offer incredibly popular Tier I enterprise resource planning (ERP) software designed to help businesses balance financials, sales, supply chain management, and human resources (HR).
+Which of these cloud-based ERP software systems best suits your business needs?
+Find out by reviewing their similarities and differences now.

 SAP vs JD Edwards: Software Overview